 The Jaspersoft engine in SumTotal will attempt to follow the rules of good construction, but understanding these few principles will get you started on the path to good charts your people will understand.

-- We agree on many common assumptions: north is up, south is down; a line moving up and to the right is good; time goes left to right.
-Green is good and red is bad, except when red is hot and blue is cool.
+North is up, south is down; a line moving up to the right is good; time goes left to right.
+Green is good, and red is bad, except when red is hot and blue is cool.

 The Last Word